zoekirsh/ruby-basics-assessment-newsletter/README.md

 ## Instructions

+### Overview

+These should be completed in order - each step builds on the previous steps.

+See below for a more detailed explanation of each step.

 1. Fix syntax errors in `newsletter.rb` so that it runs without errors
 2. Fix the `format_campus_location` method so that it has the correct output
 3. Fix logic error in `calculate_recipients`